-Collegiate Chorale (Paul Thompson, conductor): This mixed voice choir consists of 50-75 men and women and is comprised primarily of undergraduate non-music majors, freshman through senior.
+This mixed voice choir consists of 50-75 men and women and is comprised primarily of undergraduate non-music majors, freshman through senior.
 While music for this ensemble is selected from all historical style periods, the focus is more on contemporary choral literature.
 This choir accepts all students through enrollment, and does not require an audition.

-The University Men’s and Women’s Choruses: These ensembles are devoted to the study and performance of voice specific literature.
+These ensembles are devoted to the study and performance of voice specific literature.
 Members from these choirs frequently make on-campus appearances including singing for athletic and fund-raising events.
-The conductor of the Men’s Chorus will be Dr. Andrea Ramsey and the Women’s Chorus conductor will be Hannah Wunsch.